CyberVenom65/leetcoin-tracker/README.md

 - 🔗 [Visit LeetCoin Tracker](https://leetcoin-tracker.vercel.app/)

-A sleek and responsive web app that lets you track your LeetCoins just like cryptocurrency—complete with light/dark mode, animated icons, and real-time interactions.
+A sleek and responsive web app that lets you track your LeetCoins —complete with light/dark mode, animated icons, and real-time interactions.
 Designed for LeetCode lovers!

 ---